Jo Petersen, Magnetic Island National Park

 What is your top tip for visitors to parks for bushwalking?

 Up this way in Queensland’s north I just can’t emphasise enough the importance of having adequate water, footwear and sun protection when walking in the summer months.
-Avoid the hot part of the day if possible.
+Avoid the hottest part of the day if possible and avoid walking in the heat at all if you cannot handle it.
+Be aware of your own limitations and take responsibility for your own safety.

 What is your top tip for campers?